career

 For months, I struggled to get rid of my feelings of shame and rejection, but to "get straight back on the horse" and reinvent myself simply wasn’t an option.

-Many women are finding themselves in a similar situation as a result of COVID’s massacre of the job market.
-And as the government winds down JobKeeper, the likelihood is we will see more and more casualties – women who were forced to resign from their jobs to look after children, or whose part-time and casual jobs in retail, tourism, and hospitality, have since dried up.
+Many women are finding themselves in a similar situation, even now, as a result of COVID's massacre of the job market.
+Women who were forced to resign from their jobs to look after children, or whose part-time and casual jobs in retail, tourism and hospitality dried up.

 Listen to Mamamia Out Loud, Mamamia’s podcast with what women are talking about this week.
 Post continues below.